Gossip Column

 Hence the title of this column.
 PIR Center is not responsible for the accuracy of what our employees and authors heard in the corridors and on the margins of the conferences and told us without reference to the source.
 Although we know what these sources are.

-The comment below was first published (in Russian) on the Telegram channel “Vatfor” by Dmitry Stefanovich, a member of the PIR Center Advisory Board: Part 1 & Part 2.
+The comment below was first published in the Telegram channel of Leonid Tsukanov, PIR Center consultant, Лаврентий Аравийский.

 Read more on the topic: